 As with my writing, my commitment to diversity, equity, and excellence in the classroom grows directly from my two decades of linking scholarship in religious studies with grassroots movements to end state violence and advance community healing.
 I honed my student-centered, practice-oriented pedagogy as the Co-Founder and Co-Instructor of TEACH Outside, a 400-student independent educational venture to address the barriers to information, support, and activism in communities most impacted by HIV and mass incarceration.
 Bringing the theories, methods, and pedagogies crafted by my movement-students into my academic classrooms transforms our space of learning.
 In each course I have taught at Columbia University, New York University, and now Dartmouth College, my students read the writings of movement thinkers alongside texts produced through academic modes of inquiry.

-To date, I have designed and taught fieldwork-driven courses at New York University and Columbia University, including Religion, Gender, and Punishment in the USA and Religion on the Move.
-Below are a few examples of how I work with students to critically engage and theorize the co-constitution of race, religion, and mobility throughout United States history by juxtaposing familiar migration stories and contemporary events.
+My teaching portfolio includes courses in American Religions; Race and Religion; Critical Prison Studies; Anti-Carceral Feminisms; Social Justice in the City; Revolutionary Imagination; Collaborative Research Design; and Ethnographic Analysis.
+Below are a few examples of how I worked with students in my Religion on the Move course to critically engage and theorize the co-constitution of race, religion, and mobility throughout United States history by juxtaposing familiar migration stories and contemporary events.